 Further details are available in the methodological note here.

 Use the country search function in the policy details section of the dashboard to identify policies in specific countries or territories.
 If policy measures or COVID-19 task forces for your country are missing in the tracker, it means that the tracker hasn’t identified such measures based on publicly available information.
 If you have this information, you are welcome to send it to firstname.lastname@example.org.

 Does the tracker provide information on initiatives conducted by UN agencies, civil society and other organizations?

-The tracker focuses on policy measures that are taken by governments and doesn’t aim to cover initiatives implemented by other stakeholders including UN agencies and non-governmental organizations.
+The tracker focuses on responses that are taken by governments and doesn’t aim to cover initiatives implemented by other stakeholders including UN agencies and non-governmental organizations.
 Nonetheless, measures that have been supported by the UN or other organizations are included in the tracker as long as they have been led by governments.

 Do you have data on gender-sensitive measures for countries in fragile and conflict-affected settings?

 The tracker classifies countries based on fragility status and includes relevant data where available.
 You can find disaggregated information on policy measures in countries in fragile and conflict-affected settings under regional analysis on the second page of the tracker.

 Are there markers that are tracking sexual and gender-based violence and other forms of violence and economic deprivation of LGBTIQ people?

 While the tracker focuses on measures to prevent violence against women and girls, it does include measures that also target LGBTIQ people and other underserved populations.
 To find these polices, conduct a keyword search in the policy details of each measure and is an aspect that can be assessed systematically in future iterations of the tracker.